Are you at risk of atrial fibrillation?

 Read more about the anatomy of the heart.

-Although untreated atrial fibrillation can cause considerable impairment of quality of life, the majority of patients with AF lead active, normal lives with treatment.
+Although untreated atrial fibrillation can cause considerable impairment of quality of life, the majority of patients with atrial fibrillation lead active, normal lives with treatment.
 Be sure to consult your doctor if you have atrial fibrillation but continue to feel unwell.

 What causes atrial fibrillation?

 Quite often, the cause of atrial fibrillation is not known.
-Here are a few conditions that might lead to AF:
+Here are a few conditions that might lead to atrial fibrillation:

 How do I know if I have atrial fibrillation?